 and hardened, peel off the foil.
 The foil should come off easily

-if you applied enough salad oil.
+if you applied enough vegetable oil.

 A very thin cookie